 Ureteritis cystica or pyeloureteritis cystica is a benign condition of the ureters representing multiple small submucosal cysts.
-It results from chronic urinary tract irritation, due to stones and / or infection.

 Typically this condition is seen in diabetics, with recurrent urinary tract infection.
 As such is is most frequently seen in older patients and is more common in women.